rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 This tutorial series is essentially what I would have wanted to read when I first approached Kubernetes, instead of searching and reading lots of different sources.
+It is complete in the sense that covers all the basics.
+More advanced topics like RBAC, custom resource definitions, operators, etc. are not discussed.
 The first part will only cover some theory, and then we'll dive into a practical example.
 This is the structure of the series:

 * Part I: Kubernetes basic concepts (this post)
 * Part II: [A practical and realistic example](/post/kubernetes-tutorial-ii-deploying-an-app/)